wordofwarning/wordofwarning.org/current/2025-emergency/index.md

 #### Access
 Age Advisory: mainly 16+, some work will be suitable only for 18+ (aimed at adults, parent/guardian/carer discretion).

-Content Warnings: some works involve interaction and/or participation; specific warnings will be listed [here](/warnings) *about* a fortnight before.
+Content Warnings: some works involve interaction and/or participation; specific warnings will are now listed [here](/warnings).

 Features: twenty-three Live Art & contemporary performance works with varied content.
 Multiple spaces on the ground/first/second floors are in use, and works are varied in format — some roaming, some seated, some standing, some spoken word, some visual, some participatory.